seung-gu/stock-agent/doc/pe_research/SP500_Forward_PE_Research_Paper.md

 **Core Principle: P/E ≈ 21, The Critical Threshold**

 This research's most practical finding is that **P/E ≈ 21 is the decisive watershed for returns**.
-Daily analysis of 9,318 data points confirms returns diverge dramatically at this threshold.
+Daily analysis of 9,003 data points confirms returns diverge dramatically at this threshold.

+**Zone Selection as Game Changer:**
+- **Investing across all P/E ranges:** Win rate 61-63% (marginal edge, not very useful)
+- **Selecting only P/E < 21 zone:** Win rate 88~98% (overwhelming edge, 88-98 wins out of 100)
+- **Improvement effect:** +25~35pp win rate boost - this is the core value of this research

 **Ultra-Aggressive Buy Zone (P/E < 13.1):**
 - **Daily validated return: +19.65%** (1-year basis, bottom 10%)